nais/doc/docs/how-to-guides/persistence/aiven/README.md

 For each redis or opensearch instance, your application will receive three environment variables.
-The environment variables use a fixed prefix, and the instance name uppercased as a suffix.
+The environment variables use a fixed prefix, and the instance name uppercased as a suffix, e.g `OPEN_SEARCH_URI_MYINSTANCENAME`.

 | Key    | Value                                |                                      |
 |--------|--------------------------------------|--------------------------------------|